jakshin/schlep/micro/notes.md

 Use `show mouse` to see the setting's current state (I leave mouse support enabled by default).

-To select text in micro with the mouse (Terminal/iTerm won't know it's selected), and use `Ctrl+C` to copy it to the clipboard where micro is running: `setlocal mouse true`
+To select text in micro with the mouse (Terminal/iTerm won't know it's selected), and use `Ctrl+C` to copy it to the clipboard where micro is running: `set mouse true`

-To select text in Terminal/iTerm with the mouse (micro won't know it's selected), and use `Cmd+C` to copy it to the clipboard where Terminal/iTerm is running: `setlocal mouse false`
+To select text in Terminal/iTerm with the mouse (micro won't know it's selected), and use `Cmd+C` to copy it to the clipboard where Terminal/iTerm is running: `set mouse false`

 ## Paragraphs